BojanKonjevic/sprout/README.md

 ## Addons

-Addons are selected interactively and can be mixed freely with either template, with a few constraints noted below.
+Addons are selected interactively at scaffold time and can also be added or removed later with `zenit add` and `zenit remove`.
+They can be mixed freely with any template, with a few constraints noted below.

 ### `docker`